All are welcome!

 A liturgy prepared specifically for and by the children is celebrated each Wednesday morning in the Chapel at Corpus Christi.
 Holy Days of Obligation are observed as well with a school-wide Mass.
 All parents are invited to join the student body for Mass.

 Each class has several opportunities throughout the school year to participate in the preparation and celebration of the Mass by doing the readings, offering the petitions, bringing up the gifts, or assisting the priest as altar servers and cross bearer.
-The school choir lend their musical gifts to the weekly celebration, and the school bands share their talents for special occasions.
+The school choir lends its musical gifts to the weekly celebration, and the school bands share their talents for special occasions.

-The Seasons and activities of the Church are a part of our students’ faith formation as well: they plan and participate in events such as Ash Wednesday, Stations of the Cross and silent lunches during Lent, the Feast of St. Blaize (blessing of the throats), Adoration of the Blessed Sacrament, and honoring Mary during our May Crowning, to name a few.
+The sasons and activities of the Church are a part of our students’ faith formation as well: they plan and participate in events such as Ash Wednesday, Stations of the Cross and silent lunches during Lent, the Feast of St. Blaise (blessing of the throats), Adoration of the Blessed Sacrament, and honoring Mary during our May Crowning, among others.
 Our parish priests bring the Sacrament of Reconciliation to Corpus Christi students, providing these young Catholics a one-on-one occasion to share their spiritual concerns and journey with their pastor.
-We have several stewardship projects each year, which are developed and implemented by students in a single or cooperative classroom effort or driven by the Student Council.
+We have several stewardship projects each year, which are developed and implemented by students in both single and cooperative classroom efforts.

 Faith is not a singular subject limited to one classroom period each day.
 It is integrated into every subject and every event at Corpus Christi.
 Students experience the importance of taking personal responsibility for their faith, their parish, and their community by preparing them now for similar leadership and service roles as adults.